Gross Profit Margin Ratio

 This is an in-depth guide on how to calculate Gross Profit Margin (GPM) ratio with detailed interpretation, example, and analysis.
 You will learn how to utilize its formula to assess a firm's profitability.

 Definition - What is Gross Profit Margin Ratio?

 The gross profit margin ratio, also known as gross profit percentage ratio, is a particularly important calculation to include in your analysis of a potential investment, because it discloses information about a company’s profitability.

 More specifically, the gross profit margin ratio measures a firm’s revenues against the variable costs required to produce those revenues, in order to determine the percentage of profits that are being generated.

 The ratio value demonstrates a company’s ability to operate cost-effectively, since the money that’s available to fund operations and future growth comes in large part from the profits that are created when goods or services are sold.

-Another way to look at the gross margin ratio is as a gauge of how efficiently a business is providing a service or product, in relation to the price its customers are willing to pay for it.
+Another way to look at the gross profit rate is as a gauge of how efficiently a business is providing a service or product, in relation to the price its customers are willing to pay for it.

 The less it costs to get a service or merchandise to market, the more profitable a company will be.

-Okay now let's find out how to compute gross margin ratio using the gross profit margin formula below:
+Okay now let's find out how to compute gross margin ratio using the GPM formula below:

 Any costs related to turning out a company’s product or service are first combined and subtracted from the resulting revenues.